baden03/collapse-o-matic/readme.txt

 = 1.8.3 =
 * added faceOnly effect option
-* fully tested with WordPress version 6.0
+* fully tested with WordPress version 6.0.1
+* swap title also swaps the title attribute if used

 = 1.8.2 =
 * custom css now added to new core.css file that is not affected if no default style is loaded.